kambi-sportsbook-widgets/widget-build-tools/README.md

   `gulp default-bundle`

   Same as default but bundles the third party library file with the javascript files creating a "stand-alone" build.
+If this is used a `resourcepaths.json` is not required.

   `gulp compile`